EnderMandS/curobo-ros/README.md

     This warning is related to `setuptools_scm` not being able to find git version information for the curobo package.
 The warning doesn't affect functionality.

-2. Building ROS workspace without `--packages-select` will build `nvidia_curobo` which may lead to package broken.

-    You can try to reinstall `nvidia_curobo` by running `pip install -e . --no-build-isolation` in `curobo` folder

-3. The ROS package name should not be the same as any packages in mamba environment.
+2. The ROS package name should not be the same as any packages in mamba environment.

+3. There are some problems about setuptools version conflict (TODO).